matt793/Vector-Memory-/README.md

 -   **Persistent Memory**: Remembers key facts from conversations.
 -   **Context-Aware Responses**: Retrieves relevant memories to provide contextually-aware, personalized responses.
 -   **Continuous Learning**: Continuously learns and appends new memories over time.
+-   **Vector Normalization**: Ensures that vector embeddings are normalized for accurate cosine similarity calculations, making the system more robust.

 ## How It Works